 While we continue to explore a variety of scenarios, alternatives explored in more recent years are increasingly complex in nature and capturing the impact of these complex scenarios is becoming more challenging.
-We continue to work with our actuarial consultants to better understand the likelihood and impact of various future events and more accurately predict the impact of changes in the cost structure on the benefits liability.
+We continue to work with our actuarial consultants to better understand the likelihood and impact of various future events and to more accurately predict the impact of changes in the cost structure on the benefits liability.

 To a large extent, the funding period has been used to absorb variations between financial projections and actual results.
 This approach has allowed us to meet a key objective of maintaining a plan to eliminate the unfunded liability while providing relative stability in assessment rates and in the benefit structure.
-With this in mind, we have constructed a foundation scenario incorporating recent results, assumptions on future performance and the elimination of the unfunded liability in 2022; likely the earliest point in a range between 2020 and 2024.
+With this in mind, we have constructed a foundation scenario incorporating recent results, assumptions on future performance and the elimination of the unfunded liability in 2024;

-The target for total revenues for 2020 is \$464 million based on:
+The target for total revenues for 2021 is \$507 million based on:

-- a projection for insured firms' assessable payroll of \$12.0 billion, yielding assessment revenue of \$318 million, - investment income of \$138 million, and - revenue from self-insured employers of \$8 million (administration fee).
+- a projection for insured firms' assessable payroll of \$12.1 billion, yielding assessment revenue of \$322 million, - investment income of \$177 million, and - revenue from self-insured employers of \$8 million (administration fee).

-In 2020 the unfunded liability is expected to decrease by \$73 million.
-This results from the total revenue target of \$464 million minus
+In 2021 the unfunded liability is expected to decrease by \$118 million.
+This results from the total revenue target of \$507 million minus

-- claim costs of \$212 million (insured claims), - the growth in present value of the benefits liability of \$106 million, - administrative costs of \$65 million. - adjustment for future administration costs reducing liabilities by \$(2) million , - legislated obligations & system support of \$20 million, and - actuarial experience adjustment reducing liabilities by \$10 million.
+- claim costs of \$217 million (insured claims), - the growth in present value of the benefits liability of \$107 million, - administrative costs of \$67 million, - adjustment for future administration costs reducing liabilities by \$(2) million , - legislated obligations & system support of \$20 million, and - actuarial experience adjustment reducing liabilities by \$(20) million.